tytydraco/yessleep/out/The_Rattle_of_Rain.md

 “It should be here”, Eric said, looking down at his map dubiously.
 “This doesn’t make any sense.”

 Alone and in the thick of the forest again, with the encroaching darkness of night upon us, the joy of the afternoon had seemed to evaporate.
-The going had been rough.
-After treading carefully down the mud-soaked slopes of the valley for hours, it looked as if we had now lost the trail.
+The going had been rough, and after treading carefully down the mud-soaked slopes of the valley for hours, it looked as if we had now lost the trail.

 “It’s like the story from last night”, Hannah suggested.

-“Don’t”, Eric said.
+“Don’t”, said Eric.
 He clearly wasn’t in the mood for that.
 “We’ll be fine.
 We must have stepped off the trail somewhere back there.”

 “It’s getting dark though.
 We won’t make it back even if we find the trail.”